brysonhu1202/hubo-academic-page/content/authors/admin/_index.md

     - course: BA in Marketing
       institution: Beijing University of Posts and Telecommunications
       year: 2018
-    - course: Maintenance and management of electromechanical equipment
+    - course: Maintenance and Management of Electromechanical Equipment
       institution: ShiJiaZhuang Posts and Telecommunications Technical College
       year: 2015